Ciprofloxacin: Pharmacokinetics

 Ciprofloxacin for systemic administration is available as immediate-release tablets, extended-release tablets, an oral suspension, and as a solution for intravenous administration.
 When administered over one hour as an intravenous infusion, ciprofloxacin rapidly distributes into the tissues, with levels in some tissues exceeding those in the serum.
 Penetration into the central nervous system is relatively modest, with cerebrospinal fluid levels normally less than 10% of peak serum concentrations.
 The serum half-life of ciprofloxacin is about 4–6 hours, with 50–70% of an administered dose being excreted in the urine as unmetabolized drug.
 An additional 10% is excreted in urine as metabolites.
 Urinary excretion is virtually complete 24 hours after administration.
 Dose adjustment is required in the elderly and in those with renal impairment.

 Ciprofloxacin is weakly bound to serum proteins (20–40%).
 It is an inhibitor of the drug-metabolizing enzyme cytochrome P450 1A2, which leads to the potential for clinically important drug interactions with drugs metabolized by that enzyme.
+Ciprofloxacin is about 70% available when administered orally.